Ultra Mega Solar Power Projects

-Ultra Mega Solar Power Projects, also known as Ultra Mega Solar Parks, are a series of solar power projects planned by the Ministry of New and Renewable Energy of the Union Government of India.
+Ultra Mega Solar Power Projects, also known as Ultra Mega Solar Parks, are a series of solar power projects planned by the Ministry of New and Renewable Energy of the Union Government of India to expand renewable energy and address energy and environmental challenges.
 Each power project has a minimum capacity of 500 MW.

 In December 2014, the Government of India introduced a scheme to establish at least 25 solar parks and Ultra Mega Solar Power Projects, adding over 20 GW of installed solar power capacity.
-The Central Government provides financial support for the construction of these solar projects.
+The Central Government provides financial support for the construction of these solar projects through the Ministry of New and Renewable Energy.
 In February 2017, the Union Cabinet increased the total number of planned solar parks to 50 with a total capacity of 40 GW.
 By April 2017, 34 solar parks were under construction across 21 states.

+As of January 31, 2025, solar parks of aggregate capacity of 41,137 MW have been proposed for development.
+The capacity for 13,054 MW is already commissioned, 15,181 MW is in construction, and 12,902 MW is in the awarding process to firms.
+India has successfully produced 197.19 GW of capacity of renewable energy.